paulie-o74/paul_thomas_pt/README.md

 ### Target Audience
 - Individuals looking to make a healthy change in their lifestyle.
 - Individuals looking to meet new people in Madrid ciy centre in an active, fun environment.
-- Groups of individulas looking for a group fitness class.
+- Groups of individuals looking for a group fitness class.
 - Individuals looking to push themselves further or improve their fitness.

 ### User Requirements and Expectations